-The Good News Experiment is an initiative to recognize neighborhood innovators with feature stories that will be publicly distributed through blog, social media and traditional media formats.
-The first honoree will be announced in December 2017.
+The Good News Experiment is an initiative to recognize neighborhood innovators with feature stories that are publicly distributed through blog, social media and traditional media formats.
+The first honoree was announced in December 2017.

 “While news stories have always featured tragedies, violence and other unsettling content in order to inform the public, a typical news cycle today might leave us feeling as though news is even more unsettling and overwhelming than in any other moment in our lifetimes — regardless of our political affiliations,” said Andrea Cale, creator of The Good News Experiment and author of the novel The Corn Husk Experiment.
 “I often hear friends say they are occasionally tempted to choose silence over a favorite radio program or a sitcom over a typical viewing of the nightly news.
 Our new initiative is designed to uplift and inspire through these emotionally-charged times with the simple act of sharing real stories about neighborhood innovators; the helpers.”